Glyn W. Humphreys: Research background

 His research interests covered a broad range of topics, from the diagnosis and management of cognitive problems after brain injury, as well as visual attention, perception, social cognition, language and the control of action.
 His work covers a wide range of neuropsychological disorders including agnosia, apraxia, action disorganisation syndrome, alexia and amnesia, and includes the development of new clinical screening instruments for detecting cognitive problems after brain injury.

 Humphreys published over 500 journal articles and 16 books.

 Honours and awards

-Humphreys held the Spearman Medal and President's Medal from the British Psychological Society, as well as the society's Cognitive Psychology Prize in 1998 and 2012.
+Humphreys held the Spearman Medal and Presidents' Award from the British Psychological Society, as well as the society's Cognitive Psychology Prize in 1998 and 2012.
 He was awarded the Donald Broadbent Prize for cognitive psychology research from the European Society for Cognitive Psychology (2012).
 He was a Fellow of the Royal Society of Medicine, the Humboldt Foundation and the British Academy.
 He was awarded an Honorary Life Fellowship of the Belgian Association for Psychological Science in 2002 and the British Psychological Society in 2012.